Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 As an independent VPN review website, we aim to combat misinformation about VPNs by using honest and reproducible testing methodologies.

-In the case of South Korea, we tested each VPN in five key testing categories.
-Each of these sub-ratings contributes to an overall Korea VPN rating.
+In the case of South Korea, we tested each VPN in six key testing categories.
+Each of these category ratings contributes to an overall Korea VPN rating.
 Here’s the breakdown:

 You can see how each VPN scored in the table below: